-Councils across the UK use Brain in Hand to strengthen and extend their support services.
+Councils and NHS providers across the UK use Brain in Hand to strengthen and extend their support services.

 A unique, personalised support system, Brain in Hand helps people with mental health conditions, autism and learning difficulties cope better with the problems they face in life, preventing critical incidents.
 The software gives people access to detailed personalised support, accessible from their phone whenever it’s needed.
 This delivers benefits vital for increased independence, including reduced anxieties, fewer panic attacks and incidents of self-harm.

 Easy to implement, councils and providers report that Brain in Hand helps to advance outcomes, provide safe and effective support through the discharge period and free staff time to focus on proactive support.
-Councils using Brain in Hand report that it helps deliver an increase in discharge from services and an average annual reduction in cost of £4,500 per user.
+Councils using Brain in Hand report that it reduces costs across a range of services and an average cost saving of £4,500 per user.

 Brain in Hand is designed to arm people with access to personalised support from an app on their phone.
 It’s packed with features including: